-A short history from the beginnings to where we are today
+A short history from the beginning to where we are today

 The Lowestoft & District Photographic Society was established in the year 1900.
 A handwritten invitation card exists, dated February 12th, 1900 and this club was in existence until the outbreak of the First World War in 1914.